freakmaxi/kertish-dfs/README.md

 `./kertish-dfs cp local:~/Downloads/demo.mov /demo.mov`

 Just change the path and file after `local:` according to the file in your system.
 Try to choose a file more than 70 Mb to see file chunk distribution between clusters.
-If file size is smaller than 32 Mb, it will be placed only a cluster.
+If file size is smaller than 32 Mb, it will be placed only in a cluster.

 `./kertish-dfs ls -l` will give you an output similar like below